logzio/documentation/docs/user-guide/k8s-360/kubernetes-360-pre.md

 |   kube_job_labels | all labels |
 |   kube_pod_labels | all labels |

-### Manually configuring Security Risks
+## Manually configuring Security Risks

-To add Security risks view to your existing Kubernetes data, you need to:
+To add a Security risks view to your existing Kubernetes data, you need to:

 * [Ship reports from Trivy operator](/docs/shipping/security/trivy/).
 * Configure and send security logs.